ahmedivy/deep-learning/README.md

-# Deep Learning
+# Deep Learning 🧠

-> My solution for DeepLearning Specialiazation by Stanford
+> My solution for Deep Learning Specialiazation by Stanford

 ## Course 1 (NNs and Deep Learning)